The Reduced Proper Motion selected halo: methods and description of the catalogue: Data selection and calibration

-The three components of the linear fit describe the MS in the absolute-magnitude ranges: $(4<M_G<6)$, $(5<M_G<8)$, and $(M_G>8)$.
+The three components of the linear fit describe the MS in the absolute-magnitude ranges: $(4<M_G<6)$, $(6<M_G<8)$, and $(M_G>8)$.
 For the running mean we split the MS into 128 bins in the range of $0.35<(G - G_{\rm RP})<1.1$ and remove stars with $(M_G<4)$, which is roughly where the MSTO occurs.
 In each colour-bin, we calculate the mean absolute magnitude and the standard deviation.
 The resulting fit closely describes the width and amplitude of the absolute magnitude as a function of $G - G_{\rm RP}$.
 Both fits are run on a sample of high-$v_{\rm tan}$ stars with good parallaxes: $({\tt parallax\_over\_error}>50)~\&~(v_{\rm tan}>300~{\rm km/s})$.

-Figure~\ref{fig:MSfit} shows both the 3-component linear fit (red, dashed) and the running mean (blue).
-In the background, we show the sample that is being fit.
+Figure~\ref{fig:MSfit} shows both the three-component linear fit (red, dashed) and the running mean (blue).
+In the background, we show the sample that is fitted.
 The two fitting procedures agree well with the data.
-The top panels show the MS sample that we fit on before (left) and after (right) the photometric cleaning described in this section.
+The top panels show the MS sample that was used in for the fitting before (left) and after (right) the photometric cleaning described in this section.